TRAUMA SENSITIVE YOGA

 Classes are made as accessible as possible to include the use of a chair or mobility aids; both human and animal carers or supporters are welcome to come along.

-Yoga mats, blankets and chairs are provided; however, you are very welcome to bring your own mat if you prefer.
+If the class is in-person, yoga mats, blankets and chairs are provided; however, you are very welcome to bring your own mat if you prefer.

-In group classes there is no need for individuals to talk to each other, making it easier for those individuals who find it difficult to be in a group setting.
+Whether Online or In-Person, in group classes there is no need for individuals to talk to each other, making it easier for those individuals who find it difficult to be in a group setting.

 Please feel free to wear clothes that you feel comfortable moving in for example; stretchy clothing such as T-shirts, tracksuits, or any sports or yoga clothing you may have.